 The University has two main obligations under FOIA:

 - To maintain a Publication Scheme, which lists the types of information we make routinely available.

-- To ensure that any individual making a request for information is informed, in writing, whether or not the University holds the information they've asked for, and if we do, to have our response communicated to them within the specified time limit of 20 working days.
+- To ensure that anyone making a request is informed, in writing, whether or not we hold the information they've asked for, and if we do, to receive our response within the specified time limit of 20 working days.